Systematic Reviews in the Health Sciences

-Not all reviews are, or should be, systematic reviews.
-The following article offers a typology of different review types you may want to consider (see Table 1 for brief descriptions):
+Not all questions can appropriately be answered by a systematic review.
+The following article offer a typology of alternative review types you may wish to consider (see Table 1 for brief descriptions):

 Grant M, Booth A. A typology of reviews: an analysis of 14 review types and associated methodologies.
 Health Information & Libraries Journal.
 2009;26(2):91-108.

-Some alternatives you might want to consider, depending on your time, scope, and resources, include:
+Some alternatives you might want to consider, depending on your research question, resources and time include:

-Purpose: To utilize the methods of systematic reviewing in a shorter timeframe to generate an immediate answer to an urgent or emerging topic.
-Rapid reviews make take three weeks to six months, as opposed to 18 months and up for a rigorous systematic review.
-They tend to be restricted to more easily-retrievable evidence; as a result, they sacrifice some of the rigour of a full systematic review.
+Purpose: To modify the methods of systematic reviewing to generate an answer in a shorter time frame.
+Rapid reviews may take three weeks to six months to complete.
+They tend to be restricted to more easily-retrievable evidence; as a result they sacrifice some of the rigour typical of full systematic reviews.

 - Ganann R, Ciliska D, Thomas H. Expediting systematic reviews: methods and implications of rapid reviews.
 Implementation Science.
 2010;5(1):56.

 - Khangura S, Polisena J, Clifford T, Farrah K, Kamel C. Rapid review: an emerging approach to evidence synthesis in health technology assessment.
 International Journal of Technology Assessment in Health Care.
 2014;30(01):20-27.

 - Canadian Agency for Drugs and Technologies in Health (CADTH).
 Rapid Review Summit.
 2015